 - Extracting critical information from complex data sources

 - Visualizing relationships among key decision factors

 - Put an analytical approach into action while avoiding "analysis paralysis"

 - Systems and technology recommendations and requirements

 - When to use specialists or consultants, and when to do it yourself

 - Resources and support as your projects unfold

 Session leaders include senior professors from Queen's School of Business and knowledgeable experts from industry.
 These outstanding teachers are constantly in touch with today's business world through real-world business experience, Board memberships and their own consulting practices.

 Yuri Levin is a Distinguished Professor of Operations Management and Director of the Master of Management Analytics program at Queen's School of Business.
-He has developed innovative approaches to business modeling and has published widely in the general areas of revenue management and dynamic pricing.
-He currently serves as Chair-elect of INFORMS Revenue Management and Pricing section and an associate editor of Management Science.
-He has consulted widely on consumer behavior modeling and optimization of pricing and developed corporate training programs in strategic analytics, operations management, and strategic pricing optimization.
+He holds a Ph.D. in Operations Research from Rutgers University.
+He is an award-winning teacher and has developed innovative approaches and published widely in the general area of revenue management and dynamic pricing.
+He currently serves as Chair-Elect of INFORMS Revenue Management and Pricing section and an Associate Editor of Management Science in the area of Operations Management.
+Yuri has consulted widely on consumer behavior modeling and optimization of pricing and developed corporate training programs in strategic analytics, operations management and strategic pricing optimization.

 Dr. Jeffrey McGill - Business Statistics, Queen's School of Business